 These are the types of patents that people think of when they hear “invention”.
-It’s the type of invention that solves problems, makes life easier or more enjoyable.
+It’s the type of invention that solves problems, and makes life easier or more enjoyable.
 The “utility” aspect means that there is a functional benefit to what is claimed, and therefore what they have limited ownership of.

 In essence, a utility patent gives the exclusive right to the inventor(s) and owner(s) of the patent to make, use, sell, and import their functional invention into the United States.

-There are a LOT of rules regarding whether an invention is eligible for utility patent protection.
+There are a lot of rules regarding whether an invention is eligible for utility patent protection.
 And, that’s why I wrote a long-form article dedicated to patent eligibility.
 Here are the main types of inventions that ARE eligible: